NEO: The World Ends with You Game Cover

 • “Music is horrible 90% of the time.”

-• gameplay147 mentions
+• gameplay294 mentions

-The gameplay in "Neo: The World Ends With You" is a mixed bag, with many players praising its unique mechanics, engaging combat, and the ability to experiment with various abilities through the pin system.
-However, some find it frustrating and repetitive, particularly due to pacing issues and the need for grinding, which can detract from the overall experience.
-While the game offers a fun and stylish action RPG experience, it struggles with balance and can feel overwhelming or simplistic at times, depending on player preferences.
+The gameplay in "Neo: The World Ends With You" is a mixed bag, with many players praising its unique mechanics and engaging combat system that incorporates rhythm elements and a variety of abilities through the pin system.
+However, some find it repetitive and frustrating, particularly due to pacing issues and a reliance on button-mashing, which can detract from the overall experience.
+While it offers improvements over the original, including better controls and more customization options, the game also suffers from some design flaws and a grindy nature that may not appeal to everyone.

-• “The gameplay, on the other hand, often got frustrating and confusing.”
+• “The gameplay on the other hand often got frustrating and confusing.”

-• “You’ll quickly grow tired of the return of Shibuya, as the glacial pacing of the story means you’ll be revisiting the same streets over and over again, punctuated by the stupid inclusion of a bare-bones time travel mechanic, making you replay parts of the mission again and again.”
+• “You’ll quickly grow tired of the return of Shibuya, as the glacial pacing of the story means you’ll be revisiting the same streets over and over again, punctuated by the stupid inclusion of a bare-bones time travel mechanic, making you even replay parts of the mission again and again.”

-• graphics61 mentions
+• graphics122 mentions

 • “The 3D graphics sometimes look kind of weird and don't give the enemies that old sharp feel where you could see the clean lines and patterns of their graffiti bodies.”